Raya and the Last Dragon: Production

 In October 2018, Deadline Hollywood reported Disney was developing a fantasy animated film that was being produced by Osnat Shurer from a screenplay by Adele Lim, and directed by Paul Briggs and Dean Wellins.
 Most of the filmmakers had been involved in other Disney films, including Frozen (2013), Zootopia (2016), and Moana (2016).
 In August 2019, Disney announced the film during its D23 Expo Walt Disney Animation Studios' presentation; Cassie Steele had been cast as Raya and Awkwafina was to play Sisu.

 In August 2020, Disney announced the replacement of several cast and crew members.
 Don Hall and Carlos López Estrada replaced Briggs and Wellins as directors, and the latter two were demoted to co-directors.
 Story writer John Ripa later also replaced Wellins as a co-director, and Wellins was only credited as a contributing writer in the final film.
-Kiel Murray, who had co-written the screenplays for Pixar's Cars (2006) and Cars 3 (2017), also contributed to the story for Raya.
+Kiel Murray, who had co-written the screenplays for Pixar's Cars (2006), Cars 2 (2011) and Cars 3 (2017), also contributed to the story for Raya.
 Qui Nguyen joined Lim as co-writer and Peter Del Vecho joined Shurer as producer.
 Kelly Marie Tran replaced Steele to conform to character and plot changes; Shurer said the cast must embody the same spirit as the character and that Tran was better suited to the role.

 According to Hall, Disney recast the role because Raya was originally conceived as a "stoic loner" but the team began to infuse her with "levity" and "swagger", characteristics similar to those of Guardians of the Galaxys (2014) Star-Lord.
 Tran had unsuccessfully auditioned for the role of Raya but in January 2020, when Tran replaced Steele as Raya, she assumed Disney had already rejected her but was now hiring her to replace the lead actor.
 Disney separately hired each cast member and individually recorded their lines, keeping the actors' identities secret from each other until they accidentally discovered the others' involvement in the film before Disney revealed them to the cast.
 Despite the effects of the COVID-19 pandemic on the film industry, the cast worked and successfully completed the project from their homes.
 The film's budget was at least $100 million.